 We work with most insurance and managed-care companies.

-While you can’t put a price tag on health, our rates compare very favorably with other treatment providers.
+While you can’t put a price tag on health, our rates compare very favorably with other addiction treatment providers.
 We know, because we’ve done the comparisons.

 The best and most cost-effective way to deal with addiction is proper and timely treatment.
 The admissions staff and financial counselor will work with you to achieve the best level of care possible.

 In addition to cash payment, we accept most forms of commercial health insurance.
 Our admissions staff is trained to help you understand what co-pays, deductibles or limitations may apply.
 We recommend that patients or referral sources investigate this prior to admission.
-A financial counselor is here to help.
+A financial-assistance counselor is here to help.

 Livengrin takes responsibility for evaluating a patient’s medical and clinical needs, by using nationally-recognized criteria.
 However, the decision is often made by the managed-care company used by your insurance carrier on the amount and kind of care provided.

-Often they are in agreement with our assessment of a patient, sometimes not.
+Often they are in agreement with our assessment of a patient, but sometimes not.
 We can appeal their decision, and fight for what we think you need, but the final say regarding payment is up to them.

-If you are unhappy with your insurance or managed-care company’s determination of what they will pay for, we can usually provide you with the contact information so that you or your family can speak directly to them.
+If you are unhappy with your insurance coverage or your managed-care company’s determination of what they will pay for, we can usually provide you with the contact information so that you or your family can speak directly to them.

 Call 215-628-5200 today for a free and confidential 1-on-1 consultation and insurance verification.